Viking Polaris last position

 Specifications of Viking Polaris

 |Year built||2022 new ship|

 |Class||ice-strengthened expedition ship (VARD-6)|

 |Speed||18 kn / 33 kph / 21 mph|

 Review of Viking Polaris

 Viking's new expedition ships are Norway-flagged (registered in Longyearbyen Spitsbergen), smaller-sized (GT 30150 tons) and with reduced passenger capacity (378 each, plus 260 crew/staff) in comparison to Viking Ocean's liners, each carrying 930 passengers (plus 465 crew/staff).
-Both vessels are constructed by the Norwegian shipbuilder VARD (subsidiary of the Italian company Fincantieri).
-Vessel's hull and superstructure are assembled t the shipyard in Tulcea Romania, then towed to VARD Soviknes Shipyard (Alesund Norway) for outfitting.
+Viking Expeditions' boats are constructed by the Norwegian shipbuilder VARD (subsidiary of the Italian company Fincantieri).
+The vessel's hull and superstructure were assembled t the shipyard in Tulcea Romania, then towed to VARD Soviknes Shipyard (Alesund Norway) for outfitting.

 Fincantieri's VARD shipbuilding company specializes in marine engineering, design and construction of small-capacity (200-400 pax) luxury passenger ships delivered to premium brands like Ponant and Hapag-Lloyd.
 More details on Viking's newbuilds as to their design (VARD-6 series), deck plans, staterooms, facilities, amenities and services will be officially announced on January 16, 2020, when Viking Expeditions cruises officially go on sale.